bgiesing/Xiaomi-Redmi-Note-4-Battery-Unleashed/index.md

 Exit task (press and hold the task on the Profile screen -> add exit task)
 # 4G, data on
 -  BOLD 4G
-    Use the Plugin [Cygergy's Toggle Network Type](https://forum.xda-developers.com/android/apps-games/widget-toggle-network-type-5-0-xda-t2945406)  in Tasker and select "LTE, GSM/WCDMMA" in configuration
+    Use the Plugin Cygery's Toggle Network Type and select "LTE, GSM/WCDMMA" in configuration OR
-   OR
    !
 Want to know how to do this with Shell code (run as root)
 -  BOLD Data off